How to Find Performance Counters with PowerShell

 How to Find Windows Performance Metrics

-Windows includes a way to monitor system performance metrics through both a GUI and through the command line.
+Windows includes a way to monitor system performance metrics through both a GUI and the command line.
 Let’s discuss how to find these performance metrics.

 There are two ways to find the Performance Monitor snap-in in Windows.
 You can either use the run dialogue box or find the snap-in through the control panel.